 Brasserie Hippeau When you’re looking for traditional French bistro cuisine Hippeau is the place to go.
 Expect everything to be exceptionally fresh, from the foie gras to the wide selection of fish and meat dishes.
 End your meal with your choice of homemade desserts.

 Le Patio Making it into the Michelin Guide for the past three years, this is a beautifully appointed modern restaurant where you’ll find tasty yet simple dishes, amuse-bouche, an impressive selection of wines and excellent service.
+They also offer some great promotional offers.

 Where to stay in Tours or Amboise